 Originally from Wisconsin, Andy moved to Fort Collins in 2014, where he taught courses at Colorado State University and worked on data analysis projects for the World Wildlife Fund prior to joining the Big Thompson Watershed Forum.
 He is also a science editor for the journal Fisheries.
 He lives in Fort Collins with his family and enjoys fishing, hiking, running, cooking, and coaching soccer.

 Laurie Schmidt, Watershed Program Administrator

 Laurie provides leadership and overall management of the Forum, including operations, planning, financial management, and education/outreach activities.
-She has 25 years’ experience in project management and professional science communication, with a focus on earth sciences and natural resources subject matter.
+She has 30 years of professional experience in communications, project management, and writing/editing, with a focus on earth sciences and natural resources subject matter.
 Prior to joining the Forum, she was the editor of Mines Magazine at the Colorado School of Mines.
-Her career also includes developing science content for NASA projects and the Phoenix Mars Mission, working as a freelance science writer, and managing publication projects at the National Snow and Ice Data Center, the Natural Hazards Center, and Colorado Water Institute.
+Her career also includes developing content for NASA earth and space science projects, working as a freelance science writer, authoring and publishing a travel guidebook, and managing publications at the National Snow and Ice Data Center, the Natural Hazards Center, and Colorado Water Institute.

 Originally from south Florida, Laurie moved to Colorado in 1995 to attend graduate school at Colorado State University, where she earned a MS degree in journalism/science communication.
 She also holds a BA degree in English, with a minor in geography, from the University of South Florida.
 Laurie lives in Fort Collins and enjoys hiking, photography, and travel.